OAA Full Members

 Tat Soon Yeo (Singapore) – Tat Soon Yeo attained the rank of Full Professor of Electrical and Computer Engineering at the National University of Singapore in 2002 and became Director of Singapore’s Temasek Defence Systems Institute, a collaboration between NUS and the US Naval Postgraduate School.
 Prof. Yeo held prior directorships of three NUS Laboratories, contributing to the publication or presentation of more than 300 papers.
 Dr. Yeo is a Fellow member in IET (UK), IES (Singapore), and IEEE (USA), receiving the Third Millennium Medal.
 Other appointments include Vice Dean of the NUS Faculty of Engineering (2003-08), Head of the NUS Division of Environmental Science and Engineering (2004-06), and Director of the Centre for Microwave and RF (2001-04).
 TS was INCOSE’s Director for International Outreach from 2007-13, making significant contributions with systems engineers in the Asia-Pacific region by hosting INCOSE’s International Symposium in 2009 and then by establishing the Asia-Pacific Council on Systems Engineering in 2010.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Tat Soon Yeo to Membership in the International Honor Society for Systems Engineering.

 Full Membership in Omega Alpha began with an initiative to recognize a few exemplary doctoral programs worldwide.
 From this search came five major profeessor / doctoral candidate pairs, as described under OAA in Academia.
-The professors were elected to the first cohort of Full Members in OAA.
+The five professors were elected to the first cohort of Full Members in OAA.
 They are:

 Barry W. Boehm (United States) – PhD 1964, UCLA and two honorary doctorates, one from the Chinese Academy of Sciences.
 TRW Professor in the Computer Sciences and the Industrial and Systems Engineering departments at USC.
 Founding Director, USC Center for Systems and Software Engineering.
 Formerly Director, DARPA Information Sciences and Technology Office.
 Thirty-four years of industrial experience at TRW, Rand Corporation, and General Dynamics.
 Over 20 awards, including the Simon Ramo Medal.
 Former Chair of the NASA Research and Technology Advisory Committee on Guidance, Control, and Information Processing; Chair of the USAF Scientific Advisory Board Information Technology Panel; and Chair of the CMU Software Engineering Institute Board of Visitors.
 Author or editor of 11 books and more than 400 publications.
 Boehm is a Fellow of ACM, AIAA, IEEE, INCOSE, and is a member of the National Academy of Engineering.
 Therefore the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Boehm to Membership in the International Honor Society for Systems Engineering.